 The dry season on this side of the country runs from mid-December until late April.

 A few of our favorite Pacific beaches are:

 – Playa Blanca: Playa Blanca is the closest beach from the San Jose airport.
 It is located in a private resort, but there is a secret entrance for non resort guests.

 – Playa Montezuma: You can walk for miles and miles on Montezuma beach located on the Nicoya Peninsula.
 It is not the best for swimming, but it is great for spotting wildlife and enjoy nature.

-– Playa Flamingo: Flamingo is located between Tamarindo and Playas del Coco.
+– Playa Flamingo: Flamingo is located in the Guanacaste region.
 It is one of the most popular beaches in the country due to its bright white sand.
 This area of the country is also great for scuba diving.

 – Playa Punta Uva: Playa Punta Uva is located just south of the town of Puerto Viejo.
 This is one of the most picturesque beaches on the Caribbean coast.